 Adelle the Cat AKA Adelaide

 A notorious hunter with a reputation as a loner.
 She poaches a kill from Clan Gully, falls into a trap set by Cid and Luso later, and soon after that forces her way into the clan in the hope of more profitable ventures.
 Needless to say, it's a rocky relationship.

 Action Girl: Starts as a Thief, a Fragile Speedster class that is good at combat.
 She's also been surviving by her wits for some years in a place that's full of monsters and ruffians.

 Defeat Means Friendship: A very strange variant.
 The first time she meets with Clan Gully, she offers them her services, only to double-cross them at the last minute.
-Later, she attempts to do it again, only to end up double-crossed herself by them.
-After this, she basically forced them to include her in their clan.
+Later, she attempts to do it again, only to end up double-crossed by them.
+After this, she decided it was more profitable to just stick with them for a while, and basically forced them to include her in their clan.

 Montblanc's younger brother and a Moogle bard who enlists Clan Gully's help in procuring materials for a splendid new musical instrument.
 He repays them by giving his services to Clan Gully and composes a song about Luso.

 Ascended Extra: Hurdy was just an unimportant Moogle Sibling in Final Fantasy XII.
 Here, he becomes an important playable character complete with a sweet-looking appearance makeover.

 The Chick: A male version.
 He's not initially geared for physical combat and is much more concerned with the emotional state of the clan than loot and things.

 A former Blademaster who roamed Jylland with her partner Luc Sardac.
 She was renowned for her swordfighting skills.
 Unfortunately, she seems to be in less than stellar condition these days.
 Namely, she's a zombie.